-In addition, we had over \$3.3 billion of cash and investments at the holding company level as of December 31, 2019.
+In addition, we had approximately \$3.5 billion of cash and investments at the holding company level as of December 31, 2020.

 Our primary function is to allocate our capital in a way that drives long-term value creation and returns for our shareholders.
 To do this we make decisions related to investments in our subsidiaries, repurchases of our shares, acquisitions and dispositions of subsidiaries and prudent investment of our cash and investment assets.